kriasoft/graphql-starter-kit/tools/README.md

 docker-compose exec api /bin/sh
 ```

-From this shell you must be able to execute `scripts/*.js` files directly or by using
+From this shell you must be able to execute `tools/*.js` files directly or by using
 [`yarn run`][yarnrun].
-Alternatively, execute any command directly on a running container with:
+Alternatively, execute any command directly inside a running container with:

 ```bash
 docker-compose exec api <command>